Tasker-AI/python-rpg/game-design.md

 - NPCs with dialogue and quests
 - Collision detection for impassable terrain and objects
 - Player character always centered on screen with the map scrolling around them
+- All resource images (trees, rocks, etc.) must have transparent backgrounds using colorkey=-1 (top-left pixel color)
+- Resources should have a high Z-index to ensure they appear above the player character

 ### Game Mechanics
 1. **Movement**: Tile-based movement system